Smithright/sys-admin-scripts/dataworks-architecture/dataworks-tech-stack-outline.md

             Reports: Grafana
-        Migrate performance-critical functions to field programmable gate arrays (FPGA's) nearest to key endpoints Optimize the network stack for edge compute & streaming Use DHCP protocols & DMA to skip the kernel and post data streams directly to memory regions Offload network stack features from the kernel to a smartNIC Assemble outgoing multiplexing packets with pre-compressed structures directly on a scalable DPU server stack Migrate remote services inside the network to avoid encryption and data transfer overhead
+        Migrate performance-critical functions to field programmable gate arrays (FPGA's) nearest to key endpoints Optimize the network stack for edge compute & streaming Use DHCP protocols & DMA to skip the kernel and post data streams directly to memory regions.
+            Offload network stack features from the kernel to a smartNIC Assemble outgoing multiplexing packets with pre-compressed structures directly on a scalable DPU server stack.
+            Migrate remote services inside a secure network to avoid encryption and data transfer overhead.

 Compute cost considerations:

     Avoid cloud & vendor lockin

     Use middleware to decouple service endpoints from infrastructure e.g. Istio, graphql

+    Consider dynamic service cost comparisons and load balancing across multiple clouds & service providers